-A big hurdle for First Home Buyers that has prevented them from entering the market has been helped by the Federal Governments introduction of the First Home Super Scheme (FHSS)
+A big hurdle for First Home Buyers that have prevented them from entering the market has been helped by the Federal Government’s introduction of the First Home Super Scheme (FHSS)

 The FHSS scheme allows first home buyers to make additional voluntary contributions to their super, through pre-tax salary sacrificing or post-tax contributions, up to $15,000 per year, capped at $30,000.
 These are additional contributions above the compulsory 9.5% employer superannuation guarantee.